 The Yeti Tour is coordinated by Nate & Kelly Alvar and a group of friends, family and volunteers.
-The Alvar family became familiar with the March of Dimes following the loss of their first two infant sons, after which the Yeti Tour was started as a way to work toward healthy outcomes for other children.
+The Alvar family became active volunteers following the loss of their first two infant sons, after which the Yeti Tour was started as a way to work toward healthy outcomes for other children.
 This is their story.

 In 2005 Kelly and I became pregnant with our first son, Isaiah.
 At our 20 week ultrasound our doctor informed us that something was wrong.
 We learned that Isaiah was suffering from severe birth defects, from which his odds of survival were one in a million.

 After Isaiah, we were looking for way to give back and to help other children and families.
-That is when we met the March of Dimes.
 A short time later, we became pregnant with our second child, Mason.
 The pregnancy was an uneventful and otherwise normal pregrancy.
-Yet, to everyone's surprise, Mason came three months early.
+To everyones' surprise, Mason came three months early.

-On April 25th, 2007, we met Mason, kicking and screaming.
-He spent his days in an incubator and was doing well.
-On the third day our doctor told us he would need emergency surgery. from which he was not able to recover.
+On April 25th, 2007 we met Mason, kicking and screaming.
+He spent his first days in an incubator and was doing well.
+On the third day our doctor told us he would need emergency surgery, from which he was not able to recover.
 Mason passed away at only one week old.

 Today, Kelly and I have a happy, healthy seven-year-old son, Jonas, and a three-year-old son, Elias.